Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Strategy of disconnecting subgraphs in a WGS

 where

-The eigenvalues of $\rho_l^1(k_1,\ldots,k_m)$ and $\rho_l^0(k_1,\ldots,k_m)\equiv\rho_l$ are same due to fact that off diagonal entries differ only by a phase factor.
+The eigenvalues of $\rho_l^1(k_1,\ldots,k_m)$ and $\rho_l^0(k_1,\ldots,k_m)\equiv\rho_l$ are the same due to the fact that off-diagonal entries differ only by a phase factor.
 Therefore, the output state obtained with the outcome $M^1$ is local unitarily connected with the state having $M^0$ outcome.
 Here the local unitary at each site is given by

 i.e.,